pilotmoon/PopClip-Extensions/source/ChatGPTWebsite.popclipext/Readme.md

 ## Changelog

+- 19 May 2024: Removed custom GPT option since it didn't work!
 - 17 May 2024: Added option to specify a prompt.
 - 15 May 2024 (2): Added option to specify custom GPT.
 - 15 May 2024: Initial release.